-a.
-Merged CoCs between FY 2020 CoC Program Registration and FY 2021 CoC Program Registration.
+award up to a possible 25 bonus and FY 2022 CoC Program Reg points to CoC istration dead its a merged C ection III.B.2.d of this NOFO, HUD will Cs that merged in the period between FY 2021 lines based on the following structure.
+The CoC may receive is 5 with the maximum a.
+Merged CoCs between FY 2021 CoC Program Registration and FY 2022 CoC Program Registration.
 5 Merged CoCs - all CoCs that merged will receive this minimum number of points. b.
-CoC Application score in FY 2018 or FY 2019.
-10 One or more of the merged CoCs had a CoC Application score of 140 points or below in the FY 2018 or FY 2019 CoC Program Competitions.
-HUD will review the FY 2018 and FY 2019 CoC Applications and award 10 bonus points if at least one of the merged CoCs meet this criterion.
+CoC Application score in FY 2019 or FY 2021.
+10 One or more of the merged CoCs had a CoC Application score of 140 points or below in the FY 2019 or FY 2021 CoC Program Competitions.
+HUD will review the FY 2019 and FY 2021 CoC Applications and award 10 bonus points if at least one of the merged CoCs meet this criterion. c.
+Point in Time Counts 10 Demonstrating that the results of their Point-in-Time counts reported in the Homelessness Data Exchange (HDX) were affected by changes in methodology that resulted from the merger in a way that would affect their CoC score.
+To receive these bonus points for mergers, the CoC will need to demonstrate that they changed the methodology of their Point-in-Time count and how it affected results.
+Maximum points will be awarded for CoCs for which a change in methodology resulted in a reduction of at least 10 points in their CoC Score.